 In recent years hardly a month has gone by without some student or colleague from various places around the globe asking me for a copy of something I’d written years ago that they weren’t immediately able to put their hands on.
 Sometimes I’ve been able to send a PDF attachment, but on other occasions I’ve been reduced to using good old-fashioned snail mail.

 So this is the solution.
 We’ve organized all of my past publications, from 1978 to the present, in two comprehensive menus: one chronological, by year of publication, and the other topical, with straightforward subject categories organized in reverse chronological order.
 In June 2010 I finally scanned in several dozen remaining book chapters and biographical dictionary entries written in years past, so that now this site is 100% complete, excluding only items that have been directly reprinted from one or another of my books.
-As of mid-2011 I'm in the midst of a huge, multi-year project that will all but fully occupy me until at least early 2015, and so there'll be fewer forthcoming review essays and law review articles than in previous years, but in May 2017 HarperCollins published Rising Star: The Making of Barack Obama, which I began work on back in early 2008.
+From 2010 through early 2017 I was 99% focused upon a huge book project, and so there were fewer review essays and law review articles than in previous years, but in May 2017 HarperCollins published Rising Star: The Making of Barack Obama, which I began work on back in early 2008.
 The paperback edition appeared in May 2018, and in March 2020 The Critic published my article reporting on how the newly-available original typescript of Barack’s Dreams From My Father differs in significant particulars from the book as published.
 In June 2019, Standpoint magazine in the UK published my notable update article on the FBI’s surveillance of Martin Luther King, Jr., and in the Links section here are web-links to the dozen best-informed and most thoughtful commentaries on that article.

 Needless to say, this wouldn’t have happened at all without Darleen’s initiative and technical skills.
 I also owe great thanks to Dennis Hutchinson, Charles Kaiser, Mark Feeney, Ernie Suggs, and Carlin Romano for helping me track down the full-texts of some items that were otherwise not readily available, and to Stuart Marcelle and Barrie Smith for help with scanning.

 So please browse and enjoy.
-Don’t hesitate to tell me-- firstname.lastname@example.org there’s something you believe can be improved!
+Don’t hesitate to tell me–david dot garrow @ cantab dot net–if there’s something you believe can be improved!